trothr/blog/truth.cowboy/2019/07/well-done-gene.md

 Approval?
 Nothing yet.
 Enough!
 We got up to leave.
 (Gene first, then Marilyn and me.)
 "Wait! wait!
 He's answering now."

+We got the car ... on our terms.

 ## He'll Rise First

 My mom's funeral several years ago was a celebration.
 Her faith was amazing and her life was an inspiration.
 I remember speaking at the service.
 I Thes 4:16 came to mind.
+Paul comforted the Thessalonians about those who had passed on.
+"The dead in Christ shall rise first.".
 I said (to Dad directly), "She's gonna go first" (in the resurrection).

 It's true of Gene too:
 When the trumpet sounds, he'll rise ahead of us.
+It's an honor.

 I hope tomorrow's services will be a real celebration of a life well spent.

 He was a veteran.
 I'm thankful for the honor he'll get.
 (21 gun salute!)

 Oddly, Petra's "Godpleaser" has been playing in my head.
 NOT a band Gene would EVER have listened to.
 But the line, "I just wanna hear my Father say 'well  done'", really rings in my ears.
 Gene is hearing that now.
 And suddenly it's hard for me to write, too choked up to see the laptop screen.